 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save around 33% on realtor commission in Nevada, providing some relief from the most expensive part of selling a home.

 Negotiate for the buyer to pay

-If you're selling in the middle of a hot seller's market with low housing inventory, you may be able to ask the buyer to cover some of your closing costs.
+Who pays closing costs is up for negotiation.
+If you're selling in the middle of a hot seller's market with low housing inventory, you could ask the buyer to cover some of your closing costs.

 Competition among buyers is fierce in these market conditions, so they're typically more willing to make concessions so you'll accept their offer on your Nevada home.

 When you're selling in a buyer's market, however, they'll likely ask you to make more concessions since you won't be getting as many offers.

 Shop around for better prices

 It might be possible to save some money by shopping around for cheaper rates on services like title insurance and closing fees.